Luke-4/Heart-Disease-Classification/README.md

 ### Hyperparameter Tuning

-Fine-tuning the model parameters is crucial for achieving optimal performance.
+Fine-tuning the model parameters is crucial for achieving better performances.

 1. **Grid Search**